MaastrichtU-IDS/best-practices/FAIR_SOFTWARE_CHECKS.md

 * Is the recommendation not yet relevant but could be helpful in a later development phase?
 Status: **future**
 * Is the recommendation not meaningfully implementable within the development context?
 Status: **n.a.** (not applicable) explain the reason

-> Please note the status between "[]" and list remarks below a recommendation.

 ## Summary of Results
-The software [name] implements [number of implemented recommendations] recommendations of application class [1, 2 or 3].
+The software [name] implements [number of implemented recommendations] recommendations of FAIR software.

-The focus of future improvements is on:
+The focus of future improvements is on: [future improvements]

 ## Table of Contents
 [[Qualification](#qualifizierung)] [[Requirements Management](#anforderungsmanagement)] [[Software Architecture](#software-architektur)] [[Change Management](#aenderungsmanagement)] [[Design and Implementation](#design-implementierung)] [[Software Test](#software-test)] [[Release Management](#release-management)] [[Automation and Dependency Management](#automatisierung-abhaengigkeiten)]